Hotaling Insurance Services Logo

 How Much Does Commercial Umbrella Insurance Cost?
 2026 Guide

-Commercial umbrella insurance costs most mid-market businesses between $1,500 and $3,000 per year for the first $1 million layer of coverage, with each additional million typically costing less than the one beneath it.
-The exact premium depends on your revenue, industry, fleet size, and the underlying liability limits the umbrella sits on top of.
+Commercial umbrella insurance costs most mid-market businesses between $1,500 and $5,000 per year for the first $1 million in excess liability coverage.
+The price depends on your underlying policy limits, industry risk profile, fleet size, and claims history.

 What Determines Commercial Umbrella Insurance Cost?

 Underwriters price an umbrella based on everything sitting underneath it.
-The more exposure in your primary policies, the more the umbrella costs.
+The more exposure in your primary policies, the more the umbrella costs, and our brokers consistently find that online calculator estimates understate real-world pricing by 20% to 40% because they ignore fleet composition and industry classification nuances.

-• Industry — a logistics firm pays far more than a professional services office
+• Industry classification: A logistics firm with highway-exposure vehicles pays significantly more than a professional services office with no fleet

-• Fleet size — auto exposure is the single biggest umbrella cost lever
+• Fleet size and vehicle types: Commercial auto exposure is the single biggest umbrella cost lever, and heavy trucks carry higher rate factors than passenger vehicles

 How Much Does Each Layer Cost?

-Ranges are illustrative for mid-market firms; actual pricing depends on industry, fleet, and underlying limits.
+Ranges are illustrative for mid-market firms.
+Actual pricing depends on industry, fleet composition, underlying limits, and loss history.

 Get an Accurate Umbrella Quote